 Secondly, gravity then causes heavier metallic elements sink deep into the liquid Earth, while lighter elements floated at the surface.
 This early differentiation of material within the Earth is preserved in its layered internal structure.

-4. Outline means sketch in general terms, indicate the main features of something.
+Outline means to sketch in general terms, indicate the main features of something.
 You emphasise the structure or arrangement, omitting minor details.
 Outlines are often in point form.
-For example, outline the origin in the oceans.
+For example, outline the origin of the oceans.